grumets/nimmbus/GUF_integration/README.md

 			"NextGEOSS");
 ```

-You can see a multiple targets example (using a button) [here](../client_js/test_widget_multitarget.htm), which described the same example than before: dataset as primary target and collection as secondary target.
+You can see a multiple targets example (using a button) here: [code](../client_js/test_widget_multitarget.htm) and [test_widget_multitarget](https://www.opengis.uab.cat/nimmbus/test_widget_multitarget.htm).
+This test page for multitargets describes the same example than before: dataset as primary target and collection as secondary target.

 #### Option 3: Feedback including reproducible usage